 All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through our tackling-bullying procedures.
-A copy of the Anti-bullying policy is available on the school's website and on request from the school office.
-The subject of bullying is addressed at regular intervals in PSHE education and as part of a cycle of assemblies.
-The school participates in the annual Anti-bullying week activities and bullying is regularly addressed within the wider curriculum and day to day ethos of the school.
+A copy of the Anti-bullying Policy is available on the school website and on request from the school office.
+The subject of bullying is addressed at regular intervals in RHSE education and as part of a cycle of assemblies.
 If the bullying is particularly serious, or procedures implemented to address the bullying are deemed to be ineffective, the head teacher and the DSL will consider implementing child protection procedures.